Noncrystalline topological superconductors: Noncrystalline topological superconductors (NCTSCs)

-{\bf NCTSCs}.~In principle, $H_{\rm DI}$ can describe a paired state with suitable choice of the spinor basis~\cite{fulgapikulinloring}.
+~ In principle, $H_{\rm DI}$ can describe a paired state with suitable choice of the spinor basis~\cite{fulgapikulinloring}.
 For example, the term proportional to $t$ describes a topological $p_x+i p_y$ pairing, when the term proportional to $\tau_3$ yields a Fermi surface, as it happens for $0<M/t_0<8$ on a square lattice.
-It is therefore tempting to conclude that $H^{\rm real}_{\rm DI}$ captures topological pairing on noncrystalline materials.
+It is, therefore, tempting to conclude that $H^{\rm real}_{\rm DI}$ captures topological pairing on noncrystalline materials.
 However, such an attempt suffers physical shortcomings.
 Firstly, $H_{\rm DI}$ does not reveal any microscopic origin of the $p_x+ip_y$ pairing.
-Even more importantly, the pairing term in $H^{\rm real}_{\rm DI}$ becomes infinitely long-ranged connecting all the sites with decaying amplitude of the Cooper pairs, which is unphysical.
+Even more importantly, the pairing term in $H^{\rm real}_{\rm DI}$ becomes sufficiently long-ranged connecting all the sites with decaying amplitude of the Cooper pairs, which is unphysical as the coherence length of non $s$-wave unconventional superconductors is typically only a few nanometers.
 Finally, the notion of a Fermi surface in the absence of an underlying translational symmetry becomes moot.
-To bypass these limitations, we search for a suitable material platform where \emph{on-site} or \emph{local} pairings give rise to topological superconductors even in the absence of the underlying translational symmetry.
+To bypass these limitations, we search for a suitable material platform where \emph{on-site} or \emph{local} pairings (immune to structural irregularities) give rise to topological superconductors even in the absence of the underlying translational symmetry.

 NCDMs, described by the Hamiltonian $H^{\rm real}_{\rm DI}$, serve this purpose.
 To accommodate pairings, we Nambu double the theory and introduce the only local or on-site or momentum independent pairing with amplitude $\Delta$.
 The effective single particle Hamiltonian then reads \allowdisplaybreaks[4]